bunsanweb/hashnet/doc/design.md

 On hashnet, the primary object is **"event"**.
 Event carries any information over the network.

-Event is a HTML DOM element tree that embeded the attributes of the event infromation.
+Event is a HTML DOM element tree that embedded the attributes of the event information.
 Other objects in hashnet are made around the events.

 - `Event` is a HTML DOM tree.